Brands weigh in on national protests over police brutality

 “It’s brand activism,” said Alexander Chernev, a professor of marketing at Northwestern University’s Kellogg School of Management.
 “It’s not surprising.
 But companies have to think very carefully before they take a stand on these issues.”

-There are plenty of examples of brands speaking out forcefully on social media, particularly in industries where cultural awareness is necessary part of the business.
+There are plenty of examples of brands speaking out forcefully on social media, particularly in industries where cultural awareness is crucial.
 WarnerMedia, which is owned by AT&T and includes brands like HBO and TBS, changed their handles to #BlackLivesMatter and all posted the same James Baldwin quote: “Neither love nor terror makes one blind: indifference makes one blind.”

 Twitter changed its iconic profile image to black with the Black Lives Matter hashtag.
 Media giant ViacomCBS tweeted “Black Lives Matter.
 Black Culture Matters.
 Black Communities Matter,” and on Monday announced that its cable properties like MTV and Comedy Central will go dark for 8 minutes and 46 seconds to honor Floyd.